-Created in 2022 by the FCCN Unit, the Polen project aims to promote Open Science and meet the needs of the scientific community in the management of research data.
-The Research Data Manager of the FCCN Unit, Filipa Pereira, explains us how these objectives will be met, stressing the importance of this area within the scientific activity: "Proper management of research data contributes to greater visibility of research projects [...], as well as to something that is very important: the sharing and reproducibility of research".
+Created in 2022 by the FCCN Unit, the Polen project aims to promote Open Science and meet the needs of the scientific community in terms of research data management.
+The Unit's Research Data Manager FCCN, Filipa Pereira, explains to us how these objectives will be met, underlining the importance of this area within the scope of scientific activity: "Proper research data management contributes to greater visibility of research projects [...], as well as to something that is very important: the sharing and reproducibility of research."

-The FCCN Unit has recently launched the Polen project.
-What does this initiative consist of and what is the context that leads to its creation?
+The FCCN Unit recently launched the Polen project.
+What does this initiative consist of and what is the background to its creation?

-The Foundation for Science and Technology (FCT), through the FCCN Unit, has been actively participating in the implementation of actions and measures aimed at the transition to research methodologies based on Open Science principles.
+The Foundation for Science and Technology (FCT), through the Unit FCCN, has been actively participating in the implementation of actions and measures aimed at the transition to research methodologies based on Open Science principles.

 In this context, the Polen project was launched, which aims to meet the needs of the scientific and higher education community in the management of their research data.
 At the same time, it aims to promote the principles and practice of Open Science, ensuring the sharing and preservation of research data generated under publicly funded projects.

-The Polen project complements the set of services in the area of Open Science, already provided by FCT, through the FCCN Unit.
+The Polen project complements the range of services in the area of Open Science already provided by the FCT, through the Unit FCCN.

 Research data is of growing importance in the context of digital transformation.
 How does Polen respond to this reality?